2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 If you have an extra half-day in Rome, here are some interesting ways to spend your time.
 You’ll see different options depending on what your interests may be.

-Option 1: Terme di Caracalla (Baths of Caracalla)
+Option 1: Baths of Caracalla (Terme di Caracalla)

 Visit time: 1-2 hours

-If you’re curious to see ancient Roman public baths, head over to Terme di Caracalla, which is about a 10-minute walk from the Colosseo Metro station on Line B. Built between AD 212 and 216, these baths were some of the biggest thermal complexes of Ancient Rome.
+If you’re curious to see ancient Roman public baths, head over to Baths of Caracalla, which is about a 10-minute walk from the Colosseo Metro station on Line B. Built between AD 212 and 216, these baths were some of the biggest thermal complexes of Ancient Rome.

 The Romans loved going to public baths; it was their favorite way to socialize.
-Terme di Caracalla housed more than just baths, though.
+Baths of Caracalla housed more than just baths, though.
 For over 300 years, people exercised there, strolled the gardens, visited libraries, and worshipped the gods at the temples.

-🎧 Top Tip: To fully immerse yourself in the Baths of Caracalla, grab a set of virtual reality goggles at the entrance for an extra €7.
-With it, you’ll see the digital reconstruction of how each site looked back in the days.
-It’s a pretty cool experience.
+🎧 Top Tip: To fully immerse yourself in Baths of Caracalla, grab a set of virtual reality goggles at the entrance for an extra €7.
+With it, you’ll see the digital reconstruction of how each site here looked back in the days, and won’t have to only imagine it.

 🧔🏻 Recommended guided tour: Caracalla Baths & Circus Maximus Tour (⭐️ 4.8/5)